thisbilal/Universal-Bake-wake/README.md

 # Universal Bake wake
- This is a new aggregator web app
+ This is a news aggregator web app